 Each DTN time SHALL be represented as a CBOR unsigned integer item.
 Implementers need to be aware that DTN time values conveyed in CBOR representation in bundles will nearly always exceed (2**32 - 1); the manner in which a DTN time value is represented in memory is an implementation matter.
 The DTN time value zero indicates that the time is unknown.

-NOTE - As DTN implementations expand beyond the Earth-Moon system, longer light-times between interplanetary bodies and the Earth will make time biases difficult to manage if not properly handled.
+NOTE – As DTN implementations expand beyond the Earth-Moon system, longer light-times between interplanetary bodies and the Earth will make time biases difficult to manage if not properly handled.
+The Time WG Green Book addresses these specific concerns.

 This issue should be explored with the SEA-Time working group for handling the time biases between different interplanetary bodies and spaces.